 Our fees cover all of the work required to complete the sale of your leasehold flat or apartment including dealing with repayment of any existing mortgage or charge secured against the registered title to the property at the Land Registry, settlement of any outstanding service charges and/or ground rent due to the Landlord or their Managing Agent and usually settlement of any estate agent’s sales commission by prior agreement.

-These will usually range between £995.00 -£1500.00 excluding VAT and will be dependent on the type and value of property being sold.
+These will usually range between £1,100.00 – £1,800.00 excluding VAT and will be dependent on the type and value of property being sold.
+If the transaction involves a purchase/sale price in excess of £900,000, please contact us for a specific quote.
 Our professional charges are made on the basis of an experienced conveyancing solicitor carrying out the work required on your sale with an overall emphasis on providing a personal service.
 Our focus is on delivering quality rather than a volume driven conveyancing service.
 Our fees assume that:

 This is a routine sale transaction and that no unforeseen matters arise including for example (but not limited to) a defect in title which requires remedying prior to completion or the preparation of additional documents ancillary to the main transaction.